frappe/erpnext/erpnext/docs/user/manual/en/projects/tasks.md

 ### Status of the Task

-A Task can have one of the following status' - Open, Working, Pending Review, Closed, or Cancelled.
+A Task can have one of the following statuses - Open, Working, Pending Review, Closed, or Cancelled.

 <img class="screenshot" alt="Task - Status" src="{{docs_base_url}}/assets/img/project/task_status.png">

-* By default each new Task created shall have the status set to 'Open'.
+* By default each new Task created has the status set to 'Open'.

-* If a Time Log is made against a task, its status shall be set to 'Working'.
+* If a Time Log is made against a task, its status will be set to 'Working'.

 ### Dependent Task

-You can specify a list of dependent task under the 'Depends On' section.
+You can specify a list of dependent tasks under the 'Depends On' section.

 <img class="screenshot" alt="Depends On" src="{{docs_base_url}}/assets/img/project/task_depends_on.png">

-* You cannot close the parent Task until all 'Dependant Task' are closed.
+* You cannot close the parent task until all dependent tasks are closed.

-* If the Dependent Task are delayed and overlap with the expected Start Date of the Parent task, the system will reschedule the parent task.
+* If the dependent tasks are delayed and overlap with the expected Start Date of the Parent task, the system will reschedule the parent task.

 ### Managing Time